vegaprotocol/documentation/docs/concepts/trading-on-vega/margin.md

 The mark price changes once to a new value of $1200.

-Now 8 seconds has elapsed since the last update.
+Now 8 seconds have elapsed since the last update.
 There is a market sell order for 3 that executes against book volume as 1 @ 1190 and 2 @ 1100.
 The mark price isn't updated because the 10 second maximum frequency has not elapsed yet.

-Then 10.1 seconds has elapsed since the last update and there is a market buy order for 5 that executes against book volume as 1 @ 1220, 2 @ 1250 and 2 @ 1500.
+Then 10.1 seconds have elapsed since the last update and there is a market buy order for 5 that executes against book volume as 1 @ 1220, 2 @ 1250 and 2 @ 1500.
 The mark price is then updated to 1500.

 ### Flexible mark price methodology
 The mark price methodology can also be fine-tuned per market: